-Gold has long been considered a stable asset, often yielding impressive returns during periods of economic instability and inflation.
+Gold has long been considered a stable asset, often yielding impressive returns during economic instability and inflation.
 Between 1971 and 2019, for example, gold achieved an average annual return of 10.6%, outperforming many traditional investments during market downturns.

 Despite these impressive returns, initial costs, market volatility, and liquidity considerations must be closely examined.
 Analyzing these elements reveals a complex balance of risks and benefits in gold investments.